 CC430-67903 Flatbed scanner assembly for Color LaserJet CM1312 MFP - Includes flatbed scanner frame and glass

 HP's Service Manual suggests calibration as the first step in dealing with print quality problems.
-There are several parameters (mostly voltages) which the printer can adjust to control the quantity of toner transfered at each step of printing.
+There are several parameters (mostly voltages) which the printer can adjust to control the quantity of toner transferred at each step of printing.
 The printer uses density and registration sensors to automatically calibrate for operation.
 Automatic calibration runs every 48 hours by default.
 To set a calibration away:

 With the printer plugged in and connected via USB or the network.
 Open the Toolbox software.
 Click Device Settings and Print Quality In the area for Color Calibration select Calibrate Now.
 Click Apply and the printer will run its calibration process.